 There may be differences between your version of Spark AR Studio and this tutorial because the product is currently in beta and we update it regularly.

-In this tutorial we'll look at the different ways to preview and test projects in Spark AR Studio.
+In this tutorial we'll look at the different ways to preview your effects in Spark AR Studio before you submit them for publishing.
 We'll cover:

 However you choose to preview an effect, it won't be visible to the public.

 To get started, open a saved project.
 You can use our sample content if you like.

 As you're building an effect, the Simulator will show how it would look on a device.

 You can click the dropdown at the top of the Simulator to change which device it represents: